 Call to action

-and loss of so many lives.
+massacre and loss of so many lives.
 CHA has long advocated for sensible firearms policies, including banning weapons that enable the slaughter of many people in a matter of seconds.
-We also believe it is important to support research into the root causes of
+We also believe it is important to support research into the root

 Paulo Pontemayor, a CHA director of federal government relations, points out that zeroing in on health issues that disproportionately affect minority populations is part of the We Are Called campaign that CHA launched last year to confront racism by achieving health equity.
 Most CHA members have joined the initiative.

-Pontemayor agrees research is the key to identifying causes for the violence and its disparate impact and to crafting successful interventions.
-"We truly are called to find ways that we can mitigate this and to find ways that we can all be safe and healthy
+Pontemayor agrees research is the key to identifying causes for the violence and its disparate impact and to identifying successful interventions.
+"We truly are called to find ways that we can mitigate this and to find ways that we can all be safe and

 A congressional decree in 1996 that "none of the funds made available for injury prevention and control at the Centers for Disease Control and Prevention may be used to advocate or promote gun control" effectively